MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

 \subsection{Medical Image Synthesis}

-We compare MeDUET with SOTA 3D medical image synthesis methods~\cite{friedrich2024wdm, 10566053, 10943915, 11063450}.
-Furthermore, we integrate our pretrained model into two diffusion transformers: DiT~\cite{Peebles_2023_ICCV} and SiT~\cite{ma2024sit}, which we follow the training settings by default.
+We integrate pretrained MeDUET into DiT~\cite{Peebles_2023_ICCV} and SiT~\cite{ma2024sit}, following their default settings.
 We reimplemented all baseline methods from scratch using the pretraining dataset.
-Notably, we leverage the learned content and style vectors as condition with classifier-free guidance (CFG)~\cite{ho2022classifier} instead of pre-defined metadata vectors (e.g. body region, voxel spacing).
+Notably, we leverage the learned content and style vectors as conditioning signals in CFG instead of pre-defined metadata vectors (e.g. body region, voxel spacing).
 Evaluations are conducted on the generated 1k volumes.
-For evaluation metrics, following~\cite{11063450}, Fréchet Inception Distance (FID)~\cite{NIPS2017_8a1d6947} and Maximum Mean Discrepancy (MMD)~\cite{10.5555/2188385.2188410} are used to assess the fidelity and realism of the synthetic images, while Multi-Scale Structural Similarity Index (MS-SSIM)~\cite{1292216} is employed to evaluate the diversity.
-For FID and MMD evaluation, we use the MedicalNet 3D~\cite{chen2019med3d} as the feature extractor to compute whole-volume 3D features per scan.
+For evaluation metrics, Fréchet Inception Distance (FID)~\cite{NIPS2017_8a1d6947} and Maximum Mean Discrepancy (MMD), which both utilize the MedicalNet 3D~\cite{chen2019med3d} as the feature extractor, are used to assess the fidelity and realism, while Multi-Scale Structural Similarity Index (MS-SSIM) is employed to evaluate the diversity.

-\textbf{Synthesis Quality Comparison.} We exclude any improvements to DiT and SiT, such as architectural modifications~\cite{Gao_2023_ICCV, zheng2024fast} and acceleration techniques~\cite{yu2025representation, Yao_2025_CVPR}, which are not line with our core objective.
-From Table~\ref{synthesis}, MeDUET achieves SOTA performance across all three metrics, with FID scores of 0.7874 and 0.8611 for SiT and DiT, respectively, and achieves lower MMD and MS-SSIM values than all baselines, indicating superior anatomical fidelity and appearance diversity.
-The learned disentangled factors consistently outperform the previously used metadata vectors, emphasizing the effectiveness of our disentangled factor learning.
-Fig.~\ref{visual} presents a visual comparison of images synthesized by our method and baselines.